ta3map/Synapto_Catcher/README.md

 ---

 Follow these steps to efficiently process and analyze your images using Synapto Catcher.
-If you encounter any issues or have questions, please contact me.
+If you encounter any issues or have questions, please contact me [ta3map@gmail.com](mailto:ta3map@gmail.com?subject=SynaptoCatcher).

 ---